 The source code for CESM releases is distributed through a public Subversion code repository.
-This code can be checked out using Subversion client software, such as the command tool svn, or simply view the latest version with a web browser.
+This code can be checked out using Subversion client software, such as the command tool syn, or simply view the latest version with a web

 A short registration is required to access the repository.
-After registering, you will receive an email containing a user name and password that is necessary to gain access to the repository.
+After registering, you will rec ng a user name and password that is necessary to gain access to the repository.